-Mr. Gloski asked for a recap of the pros and cons list of this approach and the previous approach?
-Why did this get started?
+Mr. Gloski asked for a pros and cons list of the Bethany Alternative approach and other alignment approaches.
+How did this alternative get started?

 Mr. Ryan said it's a smaller footprint since a 900-acre forebay won't need to be built.
 It would be built directly up into Bethany Reservoir which results in flexibility.
 That is an advantage to Bethany.
 The existing system to Clifton Court is still dependent on Banks.
 The Bethany version of Delta Conveyance Project would not be dependent on Banks.
 It's a big feature.
 If either system ever needs to be rehabilitated, there is a built-in backup.